 - Hike through the dramatic landscapes of Torres del Paine National Park, and take an expedition to neighboring Argentina and the stunning Perito Moreno Glacier.

-- Journey to northern Patagonia’s lakes region, home to the beautiful Valdivian forests, the active Calbuco and Osorno volcanoes, and massive blue whales.
+- Journey to northern Patagonia’s lakes region, home to the lush Valdivian temperate rainforests, the active Calbuco and Osorno volcanoes, and massive blue whales.

-- Conduct research in some of the following areas: Climate change resilience, glacial dynamics, ecological succession, penguin behavior, coastal and alpine ecology, national park management
+- Conduct research in some of the following areas: Climate change impacts and resilience, conservation policy, ecological succession, aquaculture and aquatic ecology, coastal and alpine ecology, protected areas management

 SFS Awards More Than $650,000 in Need-based Aid Each Year